Database and cache design for a user system. This blog is based on our experience and materials collected online. Written by Les_baguettes and Charle.

 For this to happen, Reader B’s end-to-end execution time must fully overlap and outlast Writer A’s work (DB write + cache delete).
 Under typical latency assumptions (t_db_w and t_cache are small compared to long-tail delays), this is usually rarer than scenario A, but when it does occur it is worse, because it recreates a stale cache entry (not just a transient stale read).

-We need to set ttl for cache to avoid stale data. for example ttl = 7 days, so after 7 days, the cache will expire and we will get the latest data from database. the inconsistency will last at most 7 days.
-This is call eventual consistency.
+We need to set a TTL for the cache to avoid stale data.
+For example, TTL = 7 days; after 7 days, the cache will expire, and we will get the latest data from the database.
+The inconsistency will last at most 7 days.
+This is called eventual consistency.

-Cahe can optimise the read performance, but it can not improve the write performance.
-Because we still need to write to database.
+Cache can optimize read performance, but it cannot improve write performance because we still need to write to the database.

 All read and write operations go through the cache.
 The cache is the only entry point to the database.
-Redis is often the choice for this partern.
-Cache and database will be in sync for all given time.
+Redis is often the choice for this pattern.
+Cache and database will be in sync at all times.

 Authentication service